 For enterprise organizations, SSO provides centralized authentication control, consistent access and security policies across teams, and faster onboarding/offboarding through identity provider lifecycle management.

 SSO configuration is available only to Super Admins and Admins.
-For role details, see Role Management.
+For role details, see roles.

 Synthflow uses WorkOS as the SSO infrastructure provider.